emisasal/rest-api-crud/README.md

 The routes for the models are located in `/api/routes`.
 I used an `index.ts` file to simplify the import of the routes in the server.

+## Error handling

+The middleware `globalErrorHandler` prevents repetition and consistency in error handling.
+The class `CustomError` extends default Error adding status and mesage values.
+The middleware uses the class to recieve the errors.
+The controllers use the function `errorHandler` passing the params status and message.
+The function creates a new error extendend by `CustomError`.
+The wild card middleware that catches all the non existing routes pass the errors to `globalErrorHandler` with status 404s.

 ## Send Files for book covers

 The endpoint `/api/image/:id` returns book cover images in jpg format using the id for the book.